 Use case #3: Drive ecommerce sales for your retail arm by personalizing product recommendations to members.

-For instance, you can leverage the real-time segmentation in our CDP to suppress members from being retargeted across channels following their purchase.
+For instance, you can leverage the real-time segmentation in our pure-play CDP to suppress members from being retargeted across channels following their purchase.

-You could focus on known members who have visited your site in a given time frame (say, the last 24 hours or week) and spent considerable time viewing specific products.
+For instance, you could focus on known members who have visited your site in a given time frame (say, the last 24 hours or week) and spent considerable time viewing specific products.

 In a time when many membership organizations are struggling, it’s worth your energy and resources to leverage your first-party data with a pure-play CDP like BlueConic and experiment with new (and potentially lucrative) avenues for revenue growth.